Drunk driving in the United States: Universal IID installation

 Proposals (none official) have been made to install IIDs on all new vehicles, set to the legal limit for the driver.
 Issues to be solved, besides consumer and voter acceptance, include difficulty in obtaining accurate measurements without inconvenience, and a need to achieve Six Sigma (6σ) reliability, in order to not interfere with vehicle usability.

 There are no present plans to introduce universal IID installation in the US.

 Vehicle impoundment and forfeiture

 Some states, such as California, allow for the impoundment and forfeiture of vehicles under certain conditions.

-Investigation and arrest
+Investigation and arrest stages

 A drunk driving charge is a type of police arrest process, so a basic understanding of the process of police engagement is essential to understanding how that process applies to that process as applied to a drunk driving charge.

 Legal stages

 Following are common procedures when a law enforcement officer has reason to suspect a driver is intoxicated.
 While local procedures vary under the tens of thousands of courts in the US having traffic jurisdiction, the basic procedure is: